rdfostrich/article-jws2018-ostrich/content/evaluation.md

 we state that average query evaluation times are lower than other non-IC approaches at the cost of increased ingestion times.
 In all cases, the ingestion time for OSTRICH is higher than the other approaches, and as shown in [](#hypo-test-3), query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
-This means that we *accept* Hypothesis 4 for BEAR-B-hourly, and *reject* it for BEAR-A and BEAR-B-daily.
+This means that we *reject* Hypothesis 4 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.